Interviewed for Emerging Artists Collective by its founder, Chun Park (https://www.emergingartistscollective.com/)

 My titles are words/phrases that pop into my head, or from music and TV shows that might be on in the background, or from books.
+Sometimes they're just words I make up!
 I collect them in a notebook.
-I never title a painting until it’s finished, and it isn’t meant as a “clue” to deciphering the painting.
+I never title a painting until it’s finished, and it is not meant as a “clue” to deciphering the painting.
 In fact I prefer titles that are ambiguous or have multiple meanings.
 It’s actually a kind of game and I must admit I like the idea of someone looking at one of my paintings and wondering, “Why did he call it that?”

 What kind of impact would you like for your work to have on the people and the environment?
 Are your paintings a kind of food for the mind and the soul?

 “Food for the mind and soul”—that sums it up well.
 A painting (or any work of art) should satisfy something in someone that can’t be satisfied by anything else, even if that’s not on a conscious or rational level.
 But what that satisfied something might be—emotion? idea?—who knows?
 I prefer to think in terms of “aesthetic response,” but where does our aesthetic sense reside?
 Seems this question has raised more questions than answers.

 You have stated previously that when things are not going well in painting, color black is your cure-all solution.
 What do you think the use of color black does to your work?